 I’m sure this is a neurotypical thing as well, but I have a hunch the extremes take new heights in the ADHD brain.
 Pre-baby, I used to manically select recipes, sometimes getting my husband involved.
 I experienced the same I-have-stumbled-on-gold euphoria every time, eventually followed by the shame of never following through.
 Of course, once the baby got here I bought an Instant Pot and stuck to practical meals over dreamy ones.
 The baby ended the madness.

 The more I’ve learned since my diagnosis, the less shame I feel about stuff like the Book of Dreams.
 The Book of Dreams was something I did because I have a brain that’s predisposed to stuff like that.
 It’s a thing, so what?

-I recently started watching the Netflix TV show “Atypical,” about a teen boy with autism.
-The way the showrunners handle his propensities, normalizing them and weaving them into the fabric of general society (while still paying due attention to the challenges) is the same way I handle my Dragon Noodles.
+I recently started watching the Netflix TV show Atypical, about a teen boy with autism.
+The way the showrunners handle his propensities, normalizing them and weaving them into the fabric of general society (while still paying due attention to the challenges) is the same way I handle my spicy noodles.

 I’ve made up my own rules to get through the Book of Dreams chaos.
 I no longer go on recipe binges.
 If I see something I want to make, I save one recipe at a time and I’m not allowed to save any other recipes until I’ve at least tried the one I’ve already saved… or I relinquish the original recipe for the newly discovered one.

-I may never make Dragon Noodles.
+I may never make the Spicy Sriracha Noodles.
 Or, someday I may make them and love them so much that I make them every day until I burn out on them.
 Either outcome no longer carries some larger, shameful meaning that ends in me being the buffoon.

 They’re just noodles.